Action at Mechili: Battle

 On 23 January, the newly promoted 10th Army commander, General Giuseppe Tellera ordered a counter-attack against the British, to avoid an envelopment of XX Corps from the south.
-On 24 January the Babini Group, with ten to fifteen new M.13/40 tanks, attacked the 7th Hussars as they headed west to cut the Derna–Mechili track north of Mechili.
+On 24 January the Babini Group, with ten to fifteen new M13/40 tanks, attacked the 7th Hussars as they headed west to cut the Derna–Mechili track north of Mechili.
 The British swiftly retired, calling for help from the 2nd RTR, which complacently ignored the signals.
 The British lost several tanks and knocked out two M.13s, until eventually, the 2nd RTR mobilised, caught the Italian tanks while they were sky-lined on a ridge and knocked out seven M.13s, for the loss of a cruiser and six light tanks.

-On 25 January in the north, the 2/11th Australian Battalion engaged the "Sabratha" and the 10th Bersaglieri Regiment of the Babini Group at Derna airfield, making slow progress against determined resistance.
+On 25 January in the north, the 2/11th Australian Battalion engaged the "Sabratha" Division and the 10th Bersaglieri Regiment of the Babini Group at Derna airfield, making slow progress against determined resistance.
 Italian bombers and fighters flew sorties against the 2/11th Australian Battalion as it attacked the airfield and high ground at Siret el Chreiba.
 The 10th Bersaglieri swept the flat ground with field artillery and machine-guns, stopping the Australian advance 3000 yd short of the objective.
 The 4th Armoured Brigade was ordered to encircle Mechili and cut the western and north-western exits, while the 7th Armoured Brigade cut the road from Mechili to Slonta but the Babini Group had slipped away from Mechili during the night.
 The group retreated south of Slonta to Bir Melez and Antelat, covering 220 km through sandstorms and air attacks, pursued by the 4th Armoured Brigade until it had to stop on the 28 January due to lack of fuel, exhaustion and the camel tracks turning to deep mud in the rains.